lipoyang/FRAMFS/README.md

-# FRAMFS
+# FRAM File System library for ESP32 Arduino core

-FRAM File System library for ESP32 Arduino core
+This library provides a file system for FRAM device with single SPI I/O.